 As a first step, the hospital posted “Did You Know?” teasers that lead to bits of interesting trivia about fellow staffers, such as: “Did you know that your colleague plays guitar?” or “Did you know that your colleague was a beauty pageant queen?”
 Communicators later identify the person when their full stories are published.

-In terms of real business value, then, TheFRAN has reinvigorated Franciscan Children's Hospital with a culture that unifies the staff against burnout by enriching their employee experience with genuine value and a sense of community.
+In terms of real business value, TheFRAN has reinvigorated Franciscan Children's Hospital with a culture that engages its staff by enriching their employee experience, infusing it with genuine value and a purpose-driven sense of community.

 - Employee Communication Apps: 10 Benefits of a Mobile Comms Platform

 - Employee Apps: 8 Steps for Finding the Best

 - Employee Engagement Apps: 10 Decisions to Make Before You Start